vim-airline/vim-airline/README.md

 # contributions

-contributions and pull requests are welcome.  please follow the existing coding style as much as possible.
+contributions and pull requests are welcome.  please take note of the following guidelines:

+*  adhere to the existing style as much as possible; notably, 2 space indents and long-form keywords.
+*  keep the history clean! squash your branches before you submit a pull request. `pull --rebase` is your friend.
+*  this plugin got a lot more popular than i initially expected, if you make changes to the core, please test on as many versions of vim as possible.

 # license